St. James Davis: 2005 chimpanzee attack and aftermath

 In 2006, the year following the attack, St. James and LaDonna placed a sign in their front yard that read "Free Moe".
 They also went to Superior Court in Pomona, California, to get the city of West Covina to honor their 2002 settlement which required it to purchase a home for them in Baldwin Park so that they could reunite with Moe.
 In 2007, the court ruled that West Covina should pay them US$32,000 because it did not fulfill their obligations under the 2002 settlement, pay them $300 per month towards covering the costs of Moe's housing, and covering travel expenses for their visits to him.

 Moe disappeared in the summer of 2008.
 He had been living at a ranch for performing animals, Jungle Exotics, in San Bernardino.
 Construction workers reported they had seen him at a home near Jungle Exotics; other witnesses spotted him heading towards a mountain.
 St. James and LaDonna hired a helicopter to do flyovers in an attempt to flush him out of hiding, and authorities searched the San Bernardino National Forest, but he has never been found.

 St. James suffered a stroke in December 2017 and died of a cardiopulmonary arrest in July of the next year.
 His widow, LaDonna, later became a victim of elder abuse through financial means.
 The alleged perpetrator, Min Maw, coerced the aging LaDonna to sign over a living will to himself that included the Davis's properties and control of active bank accounts.
 After the Mongols Motorcycle Club, which had taken over the Davis' house, were finally evicted by authorities, a legal battle began with Maw, which was eventually settled so as to preserve what little remained of LaDonna's stolen assets, rather than risk a lengthy and expensive court case.

 Personal life

-Davis had an Indian name, Whitecloud, that he wanted to race under, but this was declined by NASCAR.
+Davis had a Native American name, Whitecloud, that he wanted to race under, but this was declined by NASCAR.
 He was married to LaDonna Davis, who was an important part of his race team, serving as the team's owner, crew chief, and engine builder.